Bishop of the Eparchy of Saint Maron of Brooklyn

 Biographical Highlights of His Excellency,

-The Most Reverend Gregory John Mansour
+The Most Reverend Gregory John Mansour 2004 to Present

 He received a Bachelor’s Degree in Health Education from Western Michigan University in 1977.
-He entered Our Lady of Lebanon Maronite Seminary in Washington, D.C. later that year and in 1981 received a Degree in Theological Studies (STB) from Catholic University of America.
+He entered Our Lady of Lebanon Maronite Seminary in Washington, D.C., later that year.
+In 1981 he received a Post Graduate Degree in Theological Studies (STB) from Catholic University of America.

 In 1994 a second Maronite Eparchy, Our Lady of Lebanon, was established in the United States.
-The Bishop, John Chedid, asked him to serve as the Vicar General, Chancellor and Financial Officer of the new Eparchy located in Los Angeles, California.
+Bishop John Chedid asked him to serve as the Vicar General, Chancellor and Financial Officer of the new Eparchy located in Los Angeles, California.